SmartTokenLabs/TokenScript/doc/design_paper.md

 2. Attested information: Identity information, tax information and so on
 3. Reference information: third party databases alligned to the payment or the product, like a list of special offers or notaries to select.
 3. Action information (how to perform an asset action): Multisig-schemes, interaction with other smart contracts, recurring payments, receiver handle or ENS name, translation into other address schemes, crafting of transactions triggering smart contracts ...

+Deploying Tokenscript will help the delivery as well the payment side in the same moment.
+The Tokenscript Markup can be applied to both.

 ## Advantages of Tokenscript